sergeicu/sundai-global/intro-for-newcomers.md

 Each Attendee Must Be Able To:
 - **Code** - ability to code or a commitment to (with AI tools ofc)
 - **Collaborate** - build in a team and bring positive value (and vibe)
-- **Ship** - focus on deploying a user-facing application by end of the day
+- **Ship** - focus on deploying a simple user-facing application by end of the day

 ### Commitment Requirements:
 - **Full day participation** - 10am-10pm or equivalent.
 Drop offs highly discouraged as it breaks team dynamic.
-- **Sundai projects only** - work on ideas born at sundai hacks, not personal projects from before
+- **Sundai projects only** - work on ideas born at sundai hacks, or on open source projects that everyon can contribute to.
 - **Community contribution** - help with setup/cleanup.
 We are all volunteers.
 Everyone helps to run the event.
-- **Attribution** - post projects on sundai.club/projects and clearly display 'Built at Sundai' on website or demos (e.g. footer, etc)
+- **Attribution** - post projects on sundai.club/projects and clearly display attribution to your team and Sundai (e.g. 'Built at Sundai' on the website footer)

 ## Hack Day Structure & Process